 So here is what I have tried

-– The Juliana Got a Sizzle Special – This is succulent strips of Sirloin Steak and Chicken Steak, served on a bed of peppers and onions, on a sizzling platter garnished with cheese.
+The Juliana Got a Sizzle Special – This is succulent strips of Sirloin Steak and Chicken Steak, served on a bed of peppers and onions, on a sizzling platter with melted cheese.
 I had this served with creamy mash, noodles, peppercorn sauce and steamed vegetables.
 Usually, I wouldn’t have opted for a sizzler, but I figured seeing as I hadn’t been to Howdy before but I thought it was the best way to see what the food is like.
 The steak was much more well done than I’d like but I’m very particular about the steak.
-My friends loved the steak.
-The chicken was tender, and the marinade (which I presume is what the Howdys special sauce) was delicious, it was spicy enough.
-The noodles weren’t very rich but complimented the steak well.
+The chicken was tender, and the marinade (which I presume is what the Howdy’s special sauce) was delicious, it was spicy enough.
+The noodles complimented the steak well.
 The mash was my favourite part, it was creamy and just made the steak so much more enjoyable after I smothered it in peppercorn sauce and cheese.

 Overall I’d say given the Western-themed Diner Howdy is and their menu offering Steaks and Gourmet burgers I would say the prices are justified.
 The portion sizes are generous if anything we were shocked at the size of the sizzler which was priced at £15.99.
 For what you received I would say this was a very good price.
 Extras and sides range from 99p to £2.99 which is reasonable and lower than other places with a similar menu.
 The mocktail’s are all priced at £3.95 which is just below average price.